Fast Lifting of Sinking Floors

 - Excessive water due to broken pipes (such as water, sewage, storm water drainage)

-- Fillings that have been compacted poorly
+- Fill that has been compacted poorly

 - The removal of resources (liquid, gas or mineral) from the ground